 - know that inspection must be done within 8 business days after the completion of the work

 - maintain knowledge of the following documents, including updates to the:

 - Electricity Safety Act (in particular Part 3)

 - relevant Standards including referenced sections of the Building Code of Australia (BCA)

 - Victorian Electricity Distributors Service and Installation Rules.

 - wear appropriate protective clothing and equipment (PPE)

-The information presented in this guideline is intended for general use only.
-It should not be viewed as a definitive guide to the law, and should be read in conjunction with the Electricity Safety Act 1998 and pursuant regulations.
+The information presented in this guideline is for general use only.
+It is not a definitive guide to the law, and you should also read the Act and relevant regulations.

 The currency and accuracy of this document cannot be guaranteed once printed or saved to a storage device.
 If in doubt, please check the ESV website for the current version.